-Store-bought furniture polish doesn’t come cheap.
-It’s also not particularly environmentally friendly, and can irritate some people – you may develop respiratory symptoms, a feeling of depression or irritability, or just a general sleepiness or malaise.
+Most commercial furniture polishes are not particularly environmentally friendly.
+Using them causes some people to develop respiratory symptoms, a feeling of depression or irritability, or just a general sleepiness or malaise.
 Those are all actually classic allergy symptoms.
-More and more people are looking for ways to make their own household polishes and cleaners so they can control the ingredients and the expense.
-We’ve got some helpful recipes for the cause!

-This recipe is safe for any finished wood product, included laminate.
+This solution is safe for any finished wood product, included laminate.